2002zym/BioTalk-3D/README.md

 Official repository for **BioTalk-3D: A Synchronized EEG, Audio, and Blendshape Dataset and Benchmark for 3D Facial Animation**.

 BioTalk-3D is a multimodal dataset for physiology-aware speech-driven 3D facial animation.
-It contains temporally aligned scalp electrophysiological recordings, speech audio, ARKit blendshape coefficients, and ground-truth mesh-rendering videos.
+Its public release contains preprocessed session-level scalp electrophysiological recordings, segmented utterance-level electrophysiological arrays, speech audio, ARKit blendshape coefficients, and ground-truth mesh-rendering videos.

 > **Signal interpretation.** The released scalp electrophysiological recordings were acquired during speech and may contain mixed brain-related, ocular, facial-muscle, movement, and articulation-related components.
 They should not be interpreted as isolated or artifact-free neural activity.

 ## News

 - **[RELEASE_DATE]:** BioTalk-3D v1.0.0 released.
-- **[ACCEPTANCE_DATE]:** The BioTalk-3D paper was accepted by PRCV 2026.

 ## Dataset Overview